 0.6996556

-As said, this command tests whether the estimated correlation coefficient of the population is equal or, alternatively, not equal to zero.
+As mentioned previously, this command tests whether the estimated correlation coefficient of the population is equal or not equal to zero.
 The very small p-value (<2.2e – 16) shows that the probability of incorrectly rejecting the null hypothesis is less than the 95% significance level and therefore there is a significant correlation.
 Additionally, this command also calculates the confidence interval within which the estimated correlation coefficient ρ of the population lies with a certain probability (in the example it is between 0.69 and 0.75 with a 95% probability).